MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler-teradata-functions.md

 # RevoScaleR Functions for Teradata

-Microsoft R Server 9.1 became the last release to have new features for Teradata as a computing platform for RevoScaleR functions.
-Although Teradata in-database compute context and supporting functions continue to be available in the 9.3 release as part of the [service support policy](../../resources-servicing-support.md) for Microsoft R Server 9.1, there are currently no plans to enhance the Teradata compute context in future Machine Learning Server releases.
+Microsoft R Server 9.1 was the last release to include the RxInTeradata and RxInTeradata-class functions for creating a remote compute context on a Teradata appliance.
+This release is fully supported as described in the [service support policy](../../resources-servicing-support.md), but the Teradata compute context is not available in Machine Learning Server 9.2.1 and later.

 Data import using the RxTeradata data source object remains unchanged.
-If you have existing data in a Teradata appliance, you can create an RxTeradata object to import your data into Machine Learning Server.
-There are no deprecation announcements for either RxTeradata or RxTeradata-class.
+If you have existing data in a Teradata appliance, you can create an [RxTeradata object](rxteradata.md) to import your data into Machine Learning Server.

 For backwards compatibility purposes, this page presents a curated list of functions specific to the Teradata DB compute contexts, as well as those that may not be fully supported.

 These functions can be called directly from the command line.
 For guidance on using these functions, see the [*RevoScaleR Teradata DB Getting Started Guide*](../../r/how-to-revoscaler-teradata.md).

 ## Data Analysis Functions